 - 1 teaspoon salt

 - ¼ teaspoon black pepper ground peppercorns recommended

 - Allow roast to sit out on counter in the pan for at least 1 hour.
-Preheat oven to 425° for a half hour to be sure it is up to temperature before placing roast in oven.
+Preheat oven to 425° (convection or conventional) for a half hour to be sure it is up to temperature before placing roast in oven.

 - Place roast in the center of the oven uncovered for 10 minutes if using convection (fan) and 15 minutes if using conventional (no fan.)Drop the temperature to 325° for convection and 350° for conventional.
 Bake roast for about 10 - 15 minutes per pound.

 - After removing from oven, cover loosely with foil and allow it to sit for about 20-30 minutes before cutting against the grain and serving.